 Summary: Google Scholar is great, but its inclusiveness and mix of automatically updated and hand-curated profiles means you should never take any of its numbers at face value.
 Case in point: the power couple Prof. Et Al and Dr. A. Author, whose profiles I created following Scholar’s recommended settings (and a bit of manual embellishment).
-If you have a Scholar profile, make sure you don’t let Scholar update the publication list automatically without checking and cleaning up regularly.
-If you’re looking at somebody else’s profile, take it with a big pinch of salt, especially when they have a reasonably common name or when duplicate entries or weird citation distributions indicate that it is being automatically updated.
-Continue reading
+If you have a Scholar profile, make sure you don’t let Scholar update the publication list automatically.
+If you’re looking at somebody else’s profile, take it with a big pinch of salt, especially when they have a reasonably common name or when messy entries or weird citation distributions indicate that it is being automatically updated.

 Gek op cross-overs van kunst en wetenschap, muziek en experiment?
 Ik ook.
 Daarom organiseer ik met mijn collega’s Tessa Verhoef en Seán Roberts een experiment op het Discovery Festival in Amsterdam — hét festival voor interessante kruisbestuivingen, rare muziek, en nieuwe experimenten.
 Ons experiment is vermomd als game en, afgaand op de pilots die we al gedaan hebben, erg verslavend.